 - Acute Scalene Triangle: A triangle that has 3 unequal sides and all 3 acute angles is called an acute scalene triangle.

 Here is a list of a few points that should be remembered while studying the types of triangles:

 - In an equilateral triangle, each of the three internal angles is 60°

 - The three internal angles in a triangle are supplementary, always add up to 180°

 - All triangles have two acute angles

 - When all sides and angles of a triangle are equal, it is called an equilateral or equiangular triangle.

-All the interior angles are equal in an equilateral triangle.
+It is mentioned that all the interior angles measure 60 degrees each.
+Angles in an equilateral triangle measures the same.
 The sum of all the three angles should be 180° in a triangle.
-Therefore, each side measures 60°.
+Therefore, it is an equilateral triangle.